cyberboy666/recurBOY/booklet.md

 # recurBOY

-__recurBOY__ is a raspberry pi based diy video-instrument for live performance.
+__recurBOY__ is a raspberry pi zero based diy video-instrument for live performance.

 ### motivation